kjosib/kjosib.github.io/documenting.md

 3. There is no *how*.
 The *how* is in the code, and the code only -- although you may be confusing this with case #1, above.

+## Documenting (Object-Oriented) Classes

+Things like these should go in a class's docstring:

+* What's its responsibility?
+(Free clue: A class should have a clear and simple purpose or responsibility.)
+* What roles does it play?
+(E.G. does it participate in a well-known [design pattern](https://en.wikipedia.org/wiki/Software_design_pattern)?)
+* What other classes (or interfaces) does it collaborate with?
+* What observable guarantees does the class make?
+(I.E. the external class-invariant)
+* What external conditions does the class rely on for its own correct behavior?

+Additionally, just below the docstring you should probably make note of any internal class-invariants which your implementation relies on for correctness, because these are not always obvious just from looking at method body code.

+## Interfaces, Abstract Classes, and Type Classes.

+In modern functional programming, you hear of "type-classes".
+This concept is more like an abstract data type, but expressed in terms of the operations any concrete manifestation of that type must support.
+You can think of them as roughly equivalent to what Java calls an "interface".
+To that end, they appear in this section.

+Most of the documentation needs will be similar between the abstraction and the concrete implementation, because in any event the caller treats either as an abstraction.
+However, these overt abstractions have an additional audience: those who are implementing a derived concrete class.

+Therefore, please include (if not obvious from context):

+* All the same things you'd write about a concrete class.
+* The reason for, and nature of, the abstraction.
+* Known implementations, or examples of the kind of implementations one might reasonably expect to encounter.

+## Documenting Modules (Libraries)

+The key to understanding a module's role in a larger system is to understand the API it presents, for that API is an abstraction boundary.

+### API-Centric Module Documentation

+A module's API is best understood as a collection of abstract data-types (ADTs) and the operations between them, which collectively the module implements and exports.
+(A concise, coherent, orthogonal set of such abstractions reflects a high-quality API.)

+Therefore, module-level documentation should:

+* Summarize the purpose for the module's existence within the program or library.
+* Tell the organizing principle or general nature of the module.
+	* For example, does it reflect a well-known [design pattern](https://en.wikipedia.org/wiki/Software_design_pattern)?
+* Postulate and give an overview of the ADTs and operations which this module exports/implements.
+	* This is a general guide.
+The full details are in the function- and class-level docstrings.
+	* Be organized according to concept, not just alphabetically.
+	* Highlight convenience methods and the common use-cases they apply to.
+	* Don't forget a section on exceptions that may burble out.
+These, too, are part of the interface.
+* Refer to authoritative sources for relevant bodies of academic theory.
+	* Oh, and **thou shalt** use standard vocabulary for standard concepts.
+	* This applies both to documentation and indentifiers.
+* Ideally, give some examples of how you'd use the different operations together.
+* Note any general constraints, limitations, etc.

+### Design Hints for Modules

+I can't resist throwing in a little advice:

+The seminal primary source on modularity is probably [On the criteria to be used in decomposing systems into modules](https://prl.ccs.neu.edu/img/p-tr-1971.pdf), David L. Parnas, 1971, Carnegie Mellon University, Pittsburgh, PA
+It's a fine read as an academic paper, not too long, and the points are every bit as valid 50 years later despite the archaic notation in the examples.

+TL;DR: divide module boundaries according to [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns), *not jobs*, and you'll have a flexible, sustainable system.

+(One comment: In 1971 there were still people worried about the overhead of a subroutine call, and Parnas spent a paragraph or two addressing that fear.
+In modern systems, that overhead is the least of your worries.)

 ## Documenting Projects

 ### Overall Architecture: